sanskrit/raw_etexts_english/blogs/manasataramgini/2010-04-23_the-e2809cleft-handede2809d-verse-of-mahishamardini.md

 +++
-title = "The “left-handed” verse ofxa0mahiShamardinI"
+title = "The “left-handed” verse of mahiShamardinI"

 +++
 The Kashmirian tAntrika gonanda was in the lineage of a now largely lost